Learn

 Quick answer

-An unpaid toll text may be a scam if it arrives out of the blue and sends you to a link to pay right away.
+An unpaid toll text may be a scam if it arrives out of the blue, names a state toll program, and sends you to a link to pay right away.

 Go directly to your state toll agency's website or call a number you know is real before paying.